-- Log In Directly If you wish to access a website belonging to UOB or its subsidiaries or associates, always personally and directly enter the relevant website address in the browser address bar e.g. www.uob.co.th Do not login via any hyperlink within emails.
+- Log In Directly: If you wish to access a website belonging to UOB or its subsidiaries or associates, always personally and directly enter the relevant website address in the browser address bar, e.g. www.uob.co.th.
+Do not login through any hyperlink within emails.

-- Remember To Log Out Always remember to logout of your Internet banking session when you have completed your Internet banking transactions or when you need to walk away from your computer even for just a minute.
-Do not leave your computer unattended while Internet banking transactions are being processed.
+- Remember To Log Out: Always remember to logout of your internet banking session when you have completed your transactions or when you need to be away from your computer even for just a minute.
+Do not leave your computer unattended while internet banking transactions are being processed.

 How To Clear Your Cache

 Internet Explorer (IE)

 - At ‘Browsing History’ click ‘Delete’

 - Select the item you wish the delete, then click 'Delete' to confirm